 So keep your eyes peeled.
 Be critical when you evaluate agencies.
 At all phases of the engagement.

 Need help finding a new marketing agency?
 Need help managing and keeping tabs on a search process?

-We can help – at no cost to you.
+We can help.
 Just drop me a line: email@example.com